Skip to content

 Triggers

-Manufactory supports (almost) real-time triggers and we sometimes call them triggers event-based triggers.
+Manufactory supports (almost) real-time triggers and we sometimes call them event-based triggers.

-This is unique - because many other systems don’t offer you the ability to act quickly on incoming data patterns.
+This is unique - because many other systems don’t give you the ability to act quickly on incoming data patterns.

-• A condition is a specific rule or set of rules that must be met in order for the trigger to fire.
+• A condition is a specific rule or set of rules that must be met for the trigger to fire.

-• A criteria is a specific set of conditions that must be met in order for the trigger to be executed.
+• A criteria is a specific set of conditions that must be met for the trigger to be executed.

-Conditions can be based on a variety of factors, such as actor actions, system events or updating actor’s attributes.
+Conditions can be based on various factors, like actor actions, system events or updating actor’s attributes.
 For example, a condition could be set up to trigger a notification when a certain amount of time has passed since an actor last logged into an application, or when a specific event is stored.

-Criteria, on the other hand, are a set of conditions that must be met in order for the trigger to be executed.
-For example, a criteria could be set up to trigger an alert when a user logs in from an unrecognized device and is attempting to access sensitive data.
-In this case, the criteria could include conditions such as the user’s location, the type of device being used, and the time of day.
+Criteria, on the other hand, are a set of conditions that must be met for the trigger to be executed.
+For example, a criteria could be set up to trigger an alert when a user logs in from an unrecognized device and is trying to access sensitive data.
+In this case, the criteria could include conditions like the user’s location, the type of device being used, and the time of day.

 For additional information about triggers, contact us